 When I first installed the HP Sprocket app, I thought it was pretty basic.
 It can pull photos from your camera roll, Instagram, Google, or Facebook account.
 Because it also has access to your camera, you can take a photo of anything you want to print.

-However, my thoughts changed when I clicked on the Edit button.
-That’s where all the fun starts.
+However, my thoughts changed when I clicked on the Edit button, all the fun started.
 There are lots of features, such as tapping on the pencil icon to edit your image; applying filters, stickers, text, and other extras; using two fingers to zoom, rotate, or resize your photo; and tapping on the print icon to print the photo.
 You can also save, share, or print multiple copies.

-One awesome feature is Tiles Printing, which allows you to print your photo on a pattern of either 2×2 or 3×3.
+One awesome feature is Tile Printing, which allows you to print your photo on a pattern of either 2×2 or 3×3.

-I also loved the option that allows me to order paper for my printer from within the app.
-That means I don’t have to search the internet for which papers to use for my printer, as the app already knows this information.
+I also loved the option that allowed me to order paper for my printer from within the app.
+That means you don’t have to search the internet for which papers to use for the printer, as the app already knows this information.

 How Easy Is It to Use?

-The printer itself is very easy to use, with a one-button design.
-In addition, the paper is easy to load; once you start the printer, it automatically ejects the blue paper quality card that is used to align the printer.
+The printer itself is very easy to use, with a one-button design and easy-to-load paper; once you start the printer, it automatically ejects the blue paper quality card that is used to align the printer.

 It is very easy to print photos from the app; it takes only 26 seconds to fully print a photo.

 This is an easy, portable printer to carry around.
 However, I still can’t see carrying it around for a full-day trip, especially because the battery will run out after around 30 prints.